 The expansive forms of textual environment we have just been describing are writ large at the moment under the broad banner of 'big data.'
 The proliferating discussions of 'big data' need to be analysed in their own right in terms of how they intensify desires to connect information flows, previously disparate infrastructures and systems (energy, telecommunications, entertainment, transport, retail and manufacturing), and how they actually reorganise work, domestic lives, forms of sociality and value in the name of flows of data.
-'Big data' is certainly part of the feedback loop or accumulation strategy in which social practices recorded as data become the basis of new textualities that seek to enrol further readers or writers, to align reading, viewing and buying, writing and working, as well as other forms of value.
+'Big data' is certainly part of the feedback loop or accumulation strategy in which social practices recorded as data become the basis of new textualities that seek to enrol further readers or writers, to align reading, viewing, buying, writing and working, as well as other forms of value.
 The physical, life and environmental sciences offer both a lead and something distracting here.
 The term 'data' carries with it an aura of scientificity, objectivity or neutrality that digital sociology is still wrestling with.
-'Big data' is an expansive grouping and its memebership continues to grow: house prices, clicks on hyperlinks, vehicle detection loops on roads, mobile phone call details, satellite photos of crops, electronic payment, stellar images from orbiting telescopes, transactional data such as credit card authorisation or supermarket checkout scanners – these are just examples in a list that keeps growing.
-The listing of data sources is a interminable feature of most talk about big data (and digital sociology shares this habit).
+'Big data' is an expansive grouping and its membership continues to grow: house prices, clicks on hyperlinks, vehicle detection loops on roads, mobile phone call details, satellite photos of crops, electronic payment, stellar images from orbiting telescopes, transactional data such as credit card authorisation or supermarket checkout scanners – these are just examples in a list that keeps growing.
+The listing of data sources is an interminable feature of most talk about big data (and digital sociology shares this habit).
 Scientific data, however, has a particular resonance and perhaps anchors some forms of referentiality in data talk.
 The standard reference to allude to transformations in scientific data is The Fourth Paradigm: Data-intensive Scientific Discovery (Hey et al., 2009), a book published by Microsoft Research Press (a publisher that probably lies quite close to the source of much business data practice).
 This book furnishes vignettes of a range of scientific enterprises ranging across physical, earth, environmental and life sciences in which flows of data have transformed knowledge-making practices.
 The data intensive sciences authorise data practices in specific ways.
 The auratic power of scientific instruments such as DNA sequences or infrared satellite photos differ, as Mike Savage observes, from the 'mundane descriptions, … ordinary transactions, websites, Tesco loyalty cards, CCTV cameras in your local shopping centre, etc., that are the stuff of the new social' (Savage, 2009: 171).
 It may be that this auratic/mundane difference, important though it is in differentiating certain practices, also usefully links different domains of the social.
 Auratic scientific instrument data, with its referential links to the diversity of life, the fate of the planet or the conundrums of missing matter in the universe, rivets data to things.
 The scientific examples allow data more generally in all its administrative, transactional or media-derived forms to carry universalising epistemic value.
-It suggests that the birth of stars in remote galaxies can be analysed in similar terms to the birth of stars in the media environments of Xfactor or reality TV shows.
+It suggests that the birth of stars in remote galaxies can be analysed in similar terms to the birth of stars in the media environments of X-factor or reality TV shows.
 In this respect, the popularity of the term 'data science' suggests that the referential power of science matters to business, commerce, industry and government as they seek to commodify, extract or regulate contemporary cultural spaces.